seansilvestri/k8s-log-forwarder/README.md

 2. Set environment variables.
 There are 3 environment variables that k8-log-forwarder utilizes.
   * KUBE\_TAIL\_OPTIONS: see [here](https://raw.githubusercontent.com/johanhaleby/kubetail/master/kubetail).
 One additional option has been added: 'no-line-prefix' (if included, then the pod/container name is not part of the log output)
-  * LOGSTASH_ENDPOINT: the logstash endpoint that filebeat sends logs to
+  * LOGSTASH_URI: the logstash endpoint that filebeat sends logs to
   * FILTER (optional): if included, uses the value as grep input in order to filter what gets logged

 ## Requirements